-The 2021 cycle of the AIA Architecture Award, administered by the AIA's Honors & Awards staff, was the first one in which the applicants were asked to respond to the questions that are part of the AIA Framework of Design Excellence.
+The 2021 cycle of the AIA Architecture Award, administered by AIA's Honors & Awards staff, was the first one in which the applicants were asked to respond to the questions that are part of the AIA Framework of Design Excellence.
 Applicants were required to provide metrics and narratives to support their declared fulfillment of the framework principles (based on the COTE Top Ten Measures).
-The Honors & Awards staff is also working with other Knowledge Communities to adopt the framework as part of their awards programs.